Mynuddin-dev/Learn-Django/README.md

 `python manage.py makemigrations`

+The SQL code will be print which is going to run.

+`python manage.py sqlmigrate app_name migration_number`

 **Applying Migrations:** After creating migration files, you can apply them to the database using the migrate command: python manage.py migrate.
 This command executes the migration files in the order they were created, updating the database schema accordingly.

 `python manage.py migrate`